 - Low fees

 - Lack of phone support

 - Unexpected delays with some transfers

-Registration process.
-The registration process is relatively straight-forward and consists of entering your first and last name, along with an email address and password.
-Alternatively, you can sign up with your Facebook or Google accounts.
-The entire process takes around 5 minutes.
+The registration process takes around 5 minutes and is relatively straight-forward.
+You begin by entering your first and last name, along with an email address and password.
+Alternatively, you can sign up with your Facebook or Google account.

 How does Azimo work?